Boosting Salient Object Detection with Transformer-based Asymmetric Bilateral U-Net: Experiments

 \subsubsection{Complexity Analysis}

-\tabref{tab:complexity} summarizes the complexity comparison between ABiU-Net and some recent competitive methods in terms of the number of parameters, the number of FLOPs, and runtime.
-We can observe that the complexity of ABiU-Net is comparable to \sArt methods.
-Especially, ABiU-Net has the fewest number of FLOPs.
+\figref{fig:complexity} displays the complexity comparison between ABiU-Net and some recent competitive methods in terms of the number of parameters, the number of FLOPs, and runtime.
+Note that we use the same hardware setup (\ie, TITAN Xp GPU) and framework (\ie, PyTorch \cite{paszke2019pytorch}) to test all methods for complexity analysis.
+It can be observed that the complexity of ABiU-Net is comparable to recent counterparts, exhibiting a relatively small number of parameters and FLOPs, as well as a relatively short runtime.